gwcbi/HPC/slurm.md

 ### Slurm commands when logged in on Colonial One

 `sbatch shell_file.sh`
-When executed in your home directory, this submits a job to the cluster (see example below).
+When executed in your home directory, sbatch submits a job to the cluster (see example below).
 The script will typically contain one or more srun commands to launch parallel tasks.

 `squeue`
 Shows your jobs that are either running or in the queue.
 It returns the following information: Job ID, Partition, Name, User, Time, and Nodes.